micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 the engine was not reliable, with bad error messages, and so we had to relay on the existence of the previous XMLSchema validation.
 Now the XMLSchema validation is useless and it is not performed by the engine;
-actually, to be accurate, here I am speaking only about the hazard sources, since the risk inputs are still using the old system until the old parsers/converters are replace by the new ones.
+actually, to be accurate, here I am speaking about the hazard sources, since the risk inputs are still using the old system until the old parsers/converters are replace by the new ones.